 Deck & Patio Cost in Sioux Falls: What to Expect in 2026

-In Sioux Falls, SD, the typical deck & patio cost project costs $6,912–$18,432 (for a 600 sq ft home).
-Sioux Falls is below the national average, making it one of the more competitive markets for this work in the region.
+In Sioux Falls, SD, the typical deck & patio cost project costs $10,584–$26,460 (for a 600 sq ft home).
+Sioux Falls is near the national average, tracking closely with the broader regional market.

 In Sioux Falls's freeze-thaw climate, composite decking is the strongly preferred choice over pressure-treated wood.
 Wood absorbs moisture and expands and contracts with each freeze-thaw cycle, accelerating splits, cupping, and fastener pullout within 5–8 years.
 Quality composite maintains its shape through extreme temperature swings and eliminates the annual sealing requirement.